vyanamandra/vc/README.md

 > Finds the window id of the application from all desktops & screens. ['Zoom Meeting' in my program for testing.]

-> Automatically saves it to the ~/Documents folder.
+> Automatically saves a screencapture to the ~/Documents folder.

 > At the end of the setup, we will have a short command `vc` that you can use to capture the window you want.